Biomass Pelletisation: Influence of biomass characteristics on pellet quality

 ENplus Handbook, version 3.0, part 3.

-Biomass feedstock has an influence on the quality of the pellets produced.
-A high-quality pellet should be dry, hard, durable, and with a low ash content of less than two percent.
+Biomass feedstock has an influence on the quality of pellet produced.
+A high-quality pellet should be dry, hard, durable, and with low ash content less than two percent.
 According to the ENplus standards, the length of the pellet varies ranging from 3-40mm and a diameter of 6-8mm.
-Biomass pellets should have a moisture content of less than 10 percent.
+Biomass pellet should have a moisture content of less than 10 percent.
 Dust produced during the processing stages of biomass collection, size reduction and pelletisation should be minimal (no more than 1 percent).
 Dust is highly combustible, leading to explosions and imposing health hazards.

 Furthermore, quality pellets should be durable with high bulk density.
 Particle bonding by the introduction of additives is considered a vital event in biomass pelleting.
 The production of durable pellets is a function of the lasting attraction between individual particles during biomass pelleting.
 Where additives are added into the pellet production or added after production, it should not exceed two percent of the total pellet biomass.